mccright/rand-notes/endpoint-admin-notes.md

 ## Some Endpoint Admin Notes

+### Developers who want to expose their applications on their endpoint to the Internet
+Consider **[ngrok](https://ngrok.com)**: ngrok is a globally distributed reverse proxy fronting your web services running on a given endpoint, or in any cloud or private network.  *Paid [ngrok](https://ngrok.com/pricing)* has additional features that support its promotion as "the programmable network edge that adds connectivity, security, and observability to your apps with no code changes."
+Pay attention to the details of every request.
+The free version may not be suitable for your business, your local environment, or your regulators/investors/customers.

 ### Booting a PC from a USB drive
 Many PCs have a configuration screen to select the boot drive/media.
 It is often accessed by pressing a key while powering on the PC.
 See a nearby file for some [Vendor / Key combinations](https://github.com/mccright/rand-notes/blob/master/Boot-PC-from-a-USB-drive.md) in this repository.